Configuration

 confluence_publish_override_api_prefix

-New in version 2.5.
+Added in version 2.5.

 Allows a user to override the path-prefix value used for API requests.
 API paths are commonly prefixed, such as rest/api/ for API v1 and api/v2/ for API v2.
 However, if a user is interacting with a Confluence instance which system administrators have configured non-standard locations for API endpoints, requests made by this extension will fail.